-If your group or troop can't meet in person or hold a traditional meeting, there are many ways to bring the power of Girl Scouting home!
+If your group or troop can't meet in person, there are many ways to bring the power of Girl Scouting home!
 Meeting virtually can be a fun and engaging option for your troop.

 Before setting up a virtual meeting, you'll want to: